-Proximity Services to allow mobiles to identify other mobiles in physical proximity and enables optimized Direct Device-to-Device calls (one-to-one)allowing first responders to communicate with each other even when the network is down or where no network exists.
+Proximity Services to allow mobiles to identify other mobiles in physical proximity and enables Direct Device-to-Device calls allowing communication among users when the network is down or where no network exists.

-User equipment to network relay allows one mobile to act as a relay for another and provides access to network services outside the normal network coverage area.
+User equipment to network relay allows one mobile to act as a relay for another to access to network services.

-User equipment to user equipment relay, allows one mobile to act as a relay point between two others and allows communication to take place without going via the network even if the communicating mobiles are out of range for direct communication.
+User equipment to user equipment relay, allows one mobile to act as a relay point among users and allows network-free communications.